-Mega Millions is a multi-jurisdictional game played across 45 localities in North America with a starting jackpot of $15 million.
-Until January 2016, the game held the honour of generating the largest lottery jackpot in the world, after three winning ticket holders split a top prize of $656 million in March 2012.
+Mega Millions is a multi-jurisdictional game played across 46 localities in North America with a starting jackpot of $40 million.
+Until January 2016, the game held the honour of generating the third-largest lottery jackpot in the world, after three winning ticket holders split a top prize of $656 million in March 2012.
 This prize still remains the second-largest jackpot in history.

 Mega Millions Odds & Prize Draw Breakdown

 Players must pick 5 balls from a pool of 70 and 1 Mega Ball from a separate pool of 25.